northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ## Basic Commands

 :::{note}
-See `_getting_access` for instructions on having a Discovery user account created.
+See `_getting_access` for instructions on creating a Discovery user account.
 :::

 `ssh` - Connect to a remote machine using Secure Shell (SSH):